How to Build a Smoker? Converting an Old Drum to a Kickass DIY Smoker

 Step 3: Let the Smoke Escape (Don’t Keep It Captive)

 Next up, it’s bolt time!
 Drill a few small holes to attach the exhaust damper.
 Once you’re done with that, slap that exhaust over the hole you just drilled and secure it tight with bolts and nuts.
 Voila!
-Your damper is ready to breathe and puff.
+Your damper is ready

 Now, here comes the fun part.
 Open it up, close it down, and adjust the damper as needed to control the airflow and regulate the temperature inside your DIY smoker.
 It’s like being the conductor of a smoke symphony!